 - Use a small piping bag and fill no more than 2/3 full, This will be easier to control the flow and be more comfortable.
 Use both hands to apply pressure and one to guide.

 - Paddle your icing before you start to eliminate any air bubbles, this will ensure no bubbles break the line when you are piping.

 - Pressure and consistency of pressure are all important for neatly executed line work.
 Keep practicing to perfect the flow and angle.

 - When starting a line, touch the tube at the starting point and slowly squeeze out the icing.
 As you squeeze, lift the bag upwards and towards you, allowing the line to drop straight.
 When approaching the end of the line, carefully judge the distance to the end, and lower the tube down to the finishing point.
 (You will not achieve a straight line if you keep the tip of the tube close to the piping)

 - Practice!
-Try using the practice sheet (79949) perfect for practising lines, patterns and lettering before trying on a cake.
-Or place some clear acetate or plastic over the pattern you want to achieve and simply wipe clean once done!
+Place some clear acetate or plastic over the pattern you want to achieve and simply wipe clean once done.

 - If you make a mistake or a dot has a peak, don’t worry!
 Simply use a damp brush to wipe away or flatten the mistake.

 - For lettering, start with easier fonts before moving onto to more elaborate styles.
 This will ensure you are comfortable icing the shape of the letters.

 - When writing direct onto a pale coloured cake, to give you more confidence, try over piping – pipe the inscription in white first, allow to dry, and then over pipe with your chosen colour.